myevertime/CS498-Project-Narrative-Viz/README.md

-# narrative-viz
+# narrative-visualization
-This project is for final project of CS 498 Data Visualization course from University of Illinois Urbana Champaign by Hyeonjae Cho
+This project is for the final project of CS 498 Data Visualization course from University of Illinois Urbana Champaign by Hyeonjae Cho.